Memory That Survives

 Trigger: Arguments / Debates

-AlexAI is live as one origin intelligence today.
-The next step is a careful pilot model where new communities get their own memory boundary, operating profile, and ritual style without losing the core Alex identity.
+AlexAI is live as one origin teammate today.
+The next step is a selected pilot model where approved communities get their own separate Alex, memory boundary, operating profile, and ritual style without losing the core identity.

 This is not a fake product concept with placeholder lore.
 Alex was shaped inside a long-running gaming community with real history, grudges, friendships, and chaos.

-Every instance needs isolated memory, social graph context, and relationship history so one server's lore never bleeds into another server's canon.
+Every pilot needs isolated memory, social graph context, and relationship history so one server's lore never bleeds into another server's canon.

-Text, voice, dashboards, rituals, media generation, and status telemetry are all part of the same product fantasy.
-Future pilots should preserve that full presence layer.
+Text, voice, dashboards, rituals, media generation, and status receipts are all part of the same live presence.
+Pilots should preserve that continuity without blurring community boundaries.

-The eventual SaaS story is hosted and operationally sane: dashboards, auth, monitoring, model routing, credits, and recovery handled centrally so communities can focus on culture instead of infra.
+The rollout needs boring reliability underneath the weirdness: dashboards, auth, monitoring, model routing, usage budgets, and recovery handled centrally so communities can focus on culture instead of infrastructure.

 Multi-server Alex is promising, but not finished.
-The right next step is curated pilot communities, not pretending a mass-market self-serve product is ready before the core tenancy model is battle-tested.
+The right next step is selected pilots, not pretending a mass-market instant-install product is ready before tenancy, privacy, and cost controls are battle-tested.

 Alex's emotional state shifts across 6 moods: TOXIC, HYPE, CHILL, GLOOMY, CHAOTIC, and NEUTRAL.
 Mood affects response tone, reaction style, and even Discord presence.
 Persists across restarts.